Sharan-git-web/Recipe-Finder/README.md

+# 🍽️ Recipe Website

-A simple website built using HTML, CSS, and JavaScript.
+A simple recipe website built using **HTML, CSS, and JavaScript**.

-## Features
+## What I Learned
-- Logo in browser tab (favicon)
-- Responsive layout (coming soon)
+- JavaScript DOM manipulation and event handling
+- Fetching data from a public API using `fetch()`
+- Working with JSON responses
+- Dynamically updating UI based on API data
+- Understanding API request limits
+- Using AI tools to quickly decide colors and improve UI

 ## Tech Stack
 - HTML
 - CSS
 - JavaScript
+- Public Recipe API

+## Note
+The recipe API has a **daily request limit**, so data fetching may not work temporarily.

-## How to Run
+## Run Locally
-Just open `index.html` in your browser.
+Open `index.html` in your browser.